Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Methodology

-When $\alpha > 0$, the system favors strategies that fit our team well \emph{and} poorly fit the opponent.
-The parameter can be tuned based on match stakes (higher $\alpha$ for must-win games), scouting confidence (lower $\alpha$ when opponent data is uncertain), or coaching philosophy (identity-focused coaches use $\alpha \approx 0$; opponent-focused coaches use $\alpha \approx 0.3$--$0.5$).
+The parameter can be tuned based on match stakes (higher $\alpha$ for must-win games), scouting confidence (lower $\alpha$ when opponent data is uncertain), or~coaching philosophy (identity-focused coaches use $\alpha \approx 0$; opponent-focused coaches use $\alpha \approx 0.3$--$0.5$).